aer0usa/aer0usa.github.io/nmc200questions.md

 ### 2. **To the Jew First…**

-a.
-Define "to the Jew first" in context of G-d's Word (i.e., what does this phrase mean)
+#### Define "to the Jew first" in context of G-d's Word (i.e., what does this phrase mean)

 "To the Jew first" means *primarily* to the Jew, and **not** first *chronologically*.
 The Jewish people are first in G-d's *priority*, as G-d's chosen people.

-b.
-Explain why this directive is still applicable/necessary to demonstrate G-d's faithfulness.
+#### Explain why this directive is still applicable/necessary to demonstrate G-d's faithfulness.

 The directive "to the Jew first" is necessary as testimony of G-d's faithfulness and constancy.
 G-d has **not** nullified nor forgotten His promises to the Jewish people.